All Products

 Configure IIS 7 servers

-1. Copy the F5XFFHttpModule.dll and F5XFFHttpModule.ini files from the x86\Release or x64\Release directory to a custom directory such as C:\x_forwarded_for\x86 or C:\x_forwarded_for\x64.
+1. Copy F5XFFHttpModule.dll and F5XFFHttpModule.ini from the x86\Release or x64\Release directory to a custom directory, such as C:\x_forwarded_for\x86 or C:\x_forwarded_for\x64.

-2. In the IIS Server section, double-click Module.
+2. In IIS Manager, double-click Modules.

 5. In the Configure Local Module dialog box, select the newly registered module and click OK.

-6. In the ISAPI and CGI Restrictions section, add the registered DLL file and set Restriction to Allow.
+6. In the ISAPI and CGI Restrictions section, add the registered DLL and set Restriction to Allow.

 Configure Apache servers

-Configure Apache servers in Windows
+Apache on Windows

 # Load the mod_remoteip.so module.